Jim Spagg

-James Spagnola (July 29, 1939 – May 8, 2004), known as Jim Spagg, was an American artist and host of a controversial public-access television cable TV program in Portland, Oregon, United States, from 1991 to 2003.
+James Spagnola (July 29, 1939 – May 8, 2004), known as Jim Spagg, was an American artist and host of a controversial public-access television program in Portland, Oregon, United States, from 1991 to 2003.

 Spagg was born and raised in Cleveland, Ohio, and attended Catholic school.

 Public-access television program

 In the early 1990s, Spagg attracted local and national media attention with Jim Spagg's Sex Show, a call-in cable TV program that contained uncensored nudity.
 Spagg, a nudist, produced and directed the program and frequently appeared without clothing.
-The show was mostly improvised, and often consisted of little more than Spagg dancing nude while playing a guitar and singing.
-The show sometimes included nude guests, and often contained footage filmed at Rooster Rock State Park, a clothing-optional public beach near Portland.
+The show was mostly improvised and often consisted of little more than Spagg dancing nude while playing a guitar and singing.
+The show sometimes included nude guests and often contained footage filmed at Rooster Rock State Park, a clothing-optional public beach near Portland.
 Several episodes focused on Spagg's petty feuds with his neighbor Ed DeKota.